 How do you determine and choose the right bell’s weight for your workout?

-lt comes to your experience in weightlifting.
-Are you just starting out or have some little experience in lifting weights?
+It comes to your experience in weightlifting.
+Are you just starting or have some little experience in lifting weights?

-If you are a complete beginner, you should learn to understand proper techniques and forms using a kettlebell.
+If you are a complete beginner, you should learn to understand the proper techniques and forms of using a kettlebell.
 For males, start with a weight of 35lbs, and for women is around 18lbs.

 Go for a kettlebell with a weight of 44lbs (men) and 26lbs (women) if you are not new in weight training.
 And, if you have massive strength and full control of your body movement, upgrade the kettlebell weight to 53lbs (men) and 35lbs (women).